Lipschitz homotopy convergence of Alexandrov spaces II: Preliminaries

-The \textit{gradient curve} of a semiconcave function $f$ is a curve whose right tangent vector is unique and equal to the gradient of $f$.
+The \textit{gradient curve} of a semiconcave function $f$ is a curve whose right tangent vector (\cite[\S2.1]{Pet:sc}) is unique and equal to the gradient of $f$.
 For any $\lambda$-concave function $f$, the gradient curve $\Phi(x,t)$ starting at $x\in M$ exists and is unique for all $t\ge0$.
-The map $\Phi:M\times[0,\infty)\to M$ is called the \textit{gradient flow} of $f$.
+The map